 Effective knowledge management software should provide:

-Atlas makes finding and sharing knowledge in Microsoft Office 365 intuitive, with tools that allow users to capture knowledge easily, including an AI-powered knowledge capture experience, centralised knowledge base and a powerful way to find knowledge.
+Atlas makes finding and sharing knowledge in Microsoft Office 365 intuitive, with tools that allow users to capture knowledge easily, including an AI-powered knowledge capture experience, centralized knowledge base and a powerful way to find knowledge.
 It’s a digital platform that enables successful digital working by providing an anchored hub that caters to specific user needs.
 This structure provides the user with everything that they need to complete the tasks to do their job.
-It provides them with a highly organised and easy to use structure to store, access and reuse knowledge.
+It provides them with a highly organized and easy to use structure to store, access and reuse knowledge.

 Atlas significantly enhances knowledge management in SharePoint because it integrates with the knowledge stored in SharePoint and other Microsoft applications with its data classification tool.
 This extends the out-of-the-box capabilities of SharePoint with a more robust search, a true information architecture, taxonomy and term management.
 Atlas collates information that is normally sits in separate silos in Microsoft Office 365 such as documents, external insights, Yammer conversations, Teams chat and more.